You’re the new kid in town, the young gunslinger, the sh*t-hot guitarist du jour.

-You buzz the front door of the studio just off Portobello Road in West London and get let in.
-They know you well here – you’ve done various sessions before.
+You buzz the front door of the studio just off Portobello Road and get let in.
+They know you here – you’ve done various sessions before.
 The pretty receptionist greets you warmly as you carry your three guitars past her into the recording area.

 You quickly get a passable sound.
 The engineer mumbles a lot and strokes his chin, then proceeds to f*ck about for an hour with different mics and leads.
 Does he know what he’s doing?
 You’re losing your mojo fast.